RIT-Launch-Initiative/GSW/README.md

 ## Configuration

 Copy `data/config/gsw_service.yaml.example` to `data/config/gsw_service.yaml` and modify as necessary.
-Environment variables could be used and prefixed as `GSW_`.
+Environment variables can be used and prefixed as `GSW_`.
 For example, `telemetry_config: data/config/backplane.yaml` could be represented as `GSW_TELEMETRY_CONFIG=data/config/backplane.yaml` in environment variables.

 ## Running
 You can always run the GSW service by doing a `./gsw_service` after building.
 For running any Go program though, instead of doing `go build (FILE_PATH)` you can do `go run (FILE_PATH)` instead.